aspose-email/Aspose.Email-Products/email/en/python-net/_index.md

      Send &amp; Receive Emails via SMTP, POP3 &amp; IMAP Mail Servers
     </h2>
     <p>
-     Aspose.Email for Python via .NET API empowers you to create, send and receive emails using SMTP, POP3 and IMAP protocols.
+     Aspose.Email for Python via .NET API empowers you to create, send and receive emails <a href="https://docs.aspose.com/email/python-net/working-with-smtp-client/">using SMTP</a>, <a href="https://docs.aspose.com/email/python-net/working-with-pop3-client/">POP3</a> and <a href="https://docs.aspose.com/email/python-net/working-with-imap-client/">IMAP</a> protocols.
 It allows you to log into POP3 servers by username and password or APOP authentication to perform email operations like: view mailbox size and messages count, retrieve the full message or its header, delete messages from the server as well as basic POP3 commands.
     </p>
     <p>
      Aspose.Email for Python via .NET also supports IMAP protocol including its commands as well as authentication, create, delete, select, query folders, get, delete, save messages and manipulate message flags.